-In addition to manufacturing in our Zhuhai facility, we also run our own global distribution and quality control operations.
+We conduct our global distribution and quality control operations as part of our Asian based activities.
 Having these functions located close to the source of much of our product allows us to aggregate, inspect, warehouse, and then distribute goods coming from an extremely diverse group of small to mid-size vendor partners.
 Our distribution model allows us to ship a broad cross-section of our product line in smaller quantities to our own global distribution centers and to those of our Independent Global Distributors (IGD) more frequently and at lower transportation and logistics costs.